UPDATED JULY 2020:

 You can find out more about KartraTM by clicking here.

 (In full disclosure, this is an affiliate link.
-So if you purchase KartraTM through my link, I may receive a commission.)
+So if you purchase KartraTM or WishList Member through links on this page, I may receive a commission.)

 Click the image below to watch the official video that explains the software in more detail:

-Disclaimer: If you end up being a KartraTM customer via the links in this post, I will earn a referral fee.
+Disclaimer: If you end up being a KartraTM or WishList Member customer via the links in this post, I may earn a referral fee.
 This helps me to be able to create more free content to share with you.
-But that’s not why I’m recommending KartraTM.
-I’m using it – and loving it – myself and believe this is worthwhile for other online businesses.
+But that’s not why I’m recommending these tools.
+I’m using them – and loving them – myself and believe they are worthwhile for other businesses.

 Donna-Marie is an award-winning Entrepreneur, Author and Content Marketing Specialist.
 Through her business, Jacaranda Business Support Services, she has been helping other small businesses to grow since 1998, with a knack for teaching systems that allow business owners to increase profits while working less.